 3. Slowly fold in the dry batter with the egg white batter.
 To do this I used a big spatula and had my boyfriend slowly poor in the sifted almond flour/icing sugar while I continuously folded the batter.
 Once it’s been combined, whisk the other 1/2 of an egg white until it’s just frothy and then fold it into the batter.
 This helps “loosen” the macaron batter – you’ll know what that means when you do it.

-5. To line your baking sheet you can use normal parchment paper (that’s what I used), but many people claim that reusable sliplat sheets work a bit better for cooking macarons as they’re easier to peel the cookies off of after baking.Now it’s time to pipe your mixture.
+5. Line your baking sheet using normal parchment paper (that’s what I used), or using a reusable sliplat sheet (many believe these work a bit better for cooking macarons as they’re easier to peel the cookies off of after baking).
 Adding your mixture to a piping bag can be messy business (as it was for me).
-I had a set of piping bags which I used for myself, though I’m now realising I accidentally threw that out.
+I had a set of piping bags which I used for this, though I’m now realising that I accidentally threw them out.
 Nice.
 You can also use a plastic zip-lock bag and cut a little bit off the corner.
 You’ll want to pipe about 1 & 1/2 inch wide circles onto your baking sheet.
 The original recipe says to tap the baking sheet lightly on the counter to release any air pockets, but I forgot to do this… I did check to see that there weren’t too many air pockets though!
 Let the macarons sit on the baking sheet for about 10-15 minutes before popping them in the oven so that they can dry a bit first, they should start forming a soft shell and little foot – the classic macarons look.

 6. Bake at 300F for about 10 minutes.
 The original recipe says 15 but I definitely misread it and only baked mine for 10… I always check my baking a few minutes before they’re supposed to be done just to make sure they don’t burn.
 For these I baked 3 batches, the first were in the oven about 9 minutes and cracked a ton.
 The second were in for a good 10 minutes and were the best ones I made.
 The third were in for just under 10 and were a bit sticky to the parchment paper.
 If you’re a baker you generally know your oven better than a recipe does so go with your gut and keep an eye on it to get the perfect macaron!